 Diversity.
 We believe in the importance of diversity in both our group and the research fields we work in.
 We aim to create and foster a collaborative environment within the group where everyone feels welcome.
 We encourage applicants of all backgrounds and ages to apply, in particular women, disabled, BAME and LGBTQIA+ candidates.
 Imperial College London is committed to equality, diversity and inclusion.

-Candidates are expected to have an MSc or MEng (4y BEng will be considered) in computer science, statistics, mathematics, electrical engineering, or a related field.
-Experience in data science and machine learning is encouraged.
-A full-time PhD at Imperial College will normally take 3-4 years and is fully funded (tuition + stipend).
-Most students start in October but a January start is possible.
+Recommended prerequisites.
+MSc or MEng (4y BEng will be considered) in computer science, statistics, mathematics, physics, electrical engineering, or a related field.
+Experience in data science, statistics and/or machine learning is a plus.

 About Imperial.
 Imperial College London, ranked 9th globally, is one of the top universities in the world.
 A full-time PhD at the South Kensington Campus takes 3-4 years, is fully funded and usually starts in October or January.
 Regarding Brexit, Imperial takes a proactive approach, fostering research collaboration globally and within Europe.
 Imperial President Alice Gast has made very clear that “Imperial is, and will remain, a European university” and will ensure that legislative changes to students’ right to work and freedom of movement will not impact their academic aspirations.